Wildcat Canyon Bridge at Lake Gulch / Inner Canyon

 When will the new bridge be ready for use?

 At this time, this project has been designated as a near-term priority by Park Management.
 Current planning projects that the Wildcat Canyon Bridge will be ready for use in early Summer 2022.

 Will the trails be closed while the proposed bridge is under construction?

 The Park will make all efforts to keep trails open during construction of the proposed bridge.
 Details about any necessary closures will be determined once the bridge design and construction approach are defined.
 Trail status / conditions will be posted at trail heads during construction.

 What will happen to money donated if the project, for some reason, does not go forward?

 By donating to this project, you are donating to the Friends of Castlewood Canyon and to their efforts to protect, preserve and promote Castlewood Canyon State Park.
-If circumstances arise that prevent this project from moving forward, your donation will be transferred to other projects of importance to the Park.
-At the current time, other projects on the horizon include a future educational center, visitor center renovations, additions and improvements to the interpretive experience at the Park, and other experience enhancing initiatives.
-If you are donating a sizable sum and would like to specifically restrict your donation, please contact us here.
+If circumstances arise that prevent a project from moving forward, your donation will be transferred to other projects of importance to the Park and its visitors.
+At the current time, other projects on the horizon include a future educational center, visitor center renovations, additions and improvements to the interpretive experience at the Park, and environmental education initiatives.
+If you have donated a sizable sum and would like to specifically restrict your donation, please contact us here.